ItsALisName/FunctionalServerControl/README.md

 # API

-The API is located in the package: by.alis.functionalservercontrol.api.FunctionalApi;
+The API is located in the package: api.io.alis.functionalservercontrol.FunctionalApi;
 The events are located in the package: by.alis.functionalservercontrol.api.events;

 Example of getting the API: